TEACHING EXCHANGE PROGRAM

 From 1998 to 2004, the permanent staff of the school included the Canadian Linda Rayner as a teacher and coordinator.
 With more than 25 years of experience as an ESL teacher in Canada, Linda helped to organize the school developing orientation and support materials to the new teachers.
 Unfortunately, due to the extremely difficult bureaucracy of the Brazilian Ministry of Labor, we were not able to convert Linda's temporary work permit into a permanent one.
 As a result Linda had to leave Brazil, but she is still conducting job interviews for new teachers and helping with translations.

 Joice, Ana Luiza e Lisane, all with college degrees in languages, are our teachers of Portuguese as a Second Language.
-Ariana, 24 years old, Marceli, 46, and Daniela, 36 years old are our secretaries.
+Glaucia, 23 years old, and Daniela, 36 years old are our secretaries.

 Santa Cruz is rather prosperous and safe compared to other Brazilian cities.
 We are 100 miles (160 km.) from Porto Alegre, the largest city, the state capital and the nearest commercial airport.
 The main economic activity of Santa Cruz is leaf tobacco production, processing and exporting.
 Other industries are clothing, corn seed production, machinery, and rubber.
 There is also a university.
 See more about Santa Cruz at <http://www.sk.com.br/sk-scs.html>, read some cultural tips about Brazil at <http://www.sk.com.br/guests/sk-tips.html> and watch a couple of videos one of our teachers did in 2014: <Santa Cruz by Mica Prazak> and <Guilherme by Mica Prazak>.

-Although we are not against audiolingual exercises with beginners, the emphasis in our school today is on communicative work, using learner-centered activities.
+The emphasis in our school is on communicative work, using learner-centered activities.
 We are not confined to any single method, plan or course of lessons, but promote language and culture exchange through human interaction instead.
-We emphasize language acquisition rather than language learning, as defined by Stephen Krashen in his Natural Approach.
+We favor language acquisition rather than language learning, as defined by Stephen Krashen in his Natural Approach.
 As language is a result of human interaction, our school becomes a bilingual living and learning center with groups led by a native in the target culture.
-We respect each instructor's style, and rely on their ability to build relationships within the group and create a natural desire for communication.
-Our most important recommendation to our instructors is to build a close relationship with each student if possible.
+We respect each instructor's style, and rely on their previous experience.
+We also rely on their ability to build relationships within the group and create a natural desire for communication.
+Our most important recommendation to our instructors is to build a close relationship with each student and provide lots of comprehensible input.

 We believe in the need of beginners for formal instruction and provide it, but always search for the cooperative atmosphere of a learner-centered classroom.
 Our instructors must be versatile: acting like a businessman when teaching businessmen; becoming a teenager when teaching teenagers; and becoming a child when teaching children.
 It is important to keep in mind that adapting classroom activities to students' needs and interests demands much more time on class preparation than it would if you just followed a course of lessons and books.